Bible translations into Afrikaans: 2020, Die Bybel 2020 Edition, South African Bible Society

 A new translation by the South African Bible Society, meant to replace the 1983 translation, was released in 2020.

 The New Testament and Psalms from this new Bible translation was published in March 2014.
 It is intended as a very direct translation suitable for Bible study and use in churches, and is partly the Bible Society's answer to a competing Bible publisher's recent publication of a very direct translation (the Nuwe Lewende Vertaling).
 The Nuwe Lewende Vertaling is widely used but not officially sanctioned by the largest Afrikaans churches of South Africa, who usually recommend to their members the translations published by the Bible Society.
 This new direct translation fills that void.

 The translation was done by teams of four individuals each, consisting of English-Afrikaans translators and experts in the original languages.
 The draft versions of the Bible books were made available on the Bible Society's web site as PDFs, and the public was asked to comment on the translations before the final version was created.
 This is the first Bible translation that involved participation of the general public in the form of commentary from non-invited parties.

 2023, Contemporary Afrikaans Bible, City Bible Foundation

-This Bible translation in Afrikaans is intended to be used for missionary purposes.
-Thes translation is available on Youversion, Online Bible apps (Android, iOS and macOS) and in print.
-Its text is different from any other Afrikaans Bible translation.
+The translation is available on Youversion, Online Bible apps (Android, iOS and macOS) and in print.
+Its text is very different from any other Afrikaans Bible translation.
 The text has many similarities with the English King James Version and the Dutch Statenvertaling.
 At the same time, the readability is contemporary Afrikaans.
-The text is published by the City Bible Foundation, but not mentioned on their website.
-However GoBigPublications in South Africa mentions to be the distributor for the City Bible Foundation and offers this Bible version to the public in print.
+It is published by the City Bible Foundation.